Cypher121/kettle/schedulers.md

 Unlike `sleepFor`,`yield` does not suspend the task unconditionally.
 However, if it detects that the task has taken too long since it last resumed, as configured by `yieldsAfterMs`, it suspends the task until next tick.

-**Note**: like other coroutines, tasks rely on cooperative multitasking.
+**Note**: like other coroutines, tasks rely on cooperative multitasking, meaning they have to allow control to be taken away from them and will not be stopped unexpectedly.
 While yield is a useful tool for mitigating lag, you must call it yourself at key points, such as within long-running loops, allowing the scheduler to take back control.
 Additionally, you should expect that the operation may or may not continue on the same tick and not make unsafe assumptions about whether your code is running continuously.